isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 .. note::

+    :ischooklib:`libdhcp_class_cmds.so` is part of the open source code and is available to every Kea user.
-    :ischooklib:`libdhcp_class_cmds.so` is available only to ISC customers with a paid support contract.
-For more information on subscription options, please complete the form at https://www.isc.org/contact.
+    It was previously available only to ISC customers with a paid support contract.

 .. note::